The average number of integral points on the congruent number curves: The -Selmer group of

-Heath-Brown \cite{HBSelmer1,HBSelmer} showed that the average size of the $2$-Selmer group modulo $2$-torsion in this family is~$3$.
-We will extract some information about the $2$-Selmer elements in this family from the argument in \cite{HBSelmer1,HBSelmer}, in order to show that we can usually pick a suitable $M$ for Lemma~\ref{lemma:reddisc}.
+Heath-Brown~\cite{HBSelmer1,HBSelmer} computed the moments of the size of the $2$-Selmer group modulo $2$-torsion in this family is~$3$.
+We will extract some information about the $2$-Selmer elements in this family from the argument in~\cite{HBSelmer1,HBSelmer}, in order to show that we can usually pick a suitable $M$ to apply Lemma~\ref{lemma:reddisc}.

-Each $2$-Selmer element of $\E_D(\Q)$ corresponds to a system of two binary quadratic forms that is everywhere locally solvable.
-We repeat part of the argument in \cite[Section~2]{HBSelmer1} on obtaining this system for completeness.
-Consider the homomorphism